-The Best Dog Beds of 2019
+The Best Dog Beds of 2022

-If you thought people had a mindboggling number of options to choose from when selecting a new bed, try shopping for dogs!
-Of course, considering dogs sleep an average of 12 to 14 hours a day (the lucky pups!), it stands to reason that having the perfect place to rest their furry heads—and legs, and backs—is of utmost importance.
+If you thought people had a mind-boggling number of options to choose from when selecting a new bed, try shopping for dogs!
+Of course, considering dogs sleep an average of 12 to 14 hours a day (those lucky pups!), it stands to reason that having the perfect place to rest their furry heads—and legs, and backs—is of utmost importance.

-That said, individual dogs are about as unique as snowflakes (our puppy reviewers recently proved that), so we sought out a bunch of dog beds that might be right for your best friend.

-These are the best dog beds we tested ranked, in order:
+These are the best dog beds we tested:

-- K&H Original Bolster Pet Cot Elevated Dog Bed
+Best Overall: K&H Original Bolster Pet Cot Elevated Dog Bed

-- Best Friends by Sheri Orthocomfort Deep Dish Cuddler
+Best for Small Dogs: Best Friends by Sheri Orthocomfort Deep Dish Cuddler

-- PetFusion Ultimate Lounge with Solid Memory Foam
+Best for Large Dogs: PetFusion Ultimate Lounge with Solid Memory Foam

-- MidWest Plush Bolster
+Midwest Plush Bolster

 K&H Pet Products Original Bolster Pet Cot